RoboTron-Nav: A Unified Framework for Embodied Navigation Integrating Perception, Planning, and Prediction

 Abstract

 In language-guided visual navigation, agents locate target objects in unseen environments using natural language instructions.
-For reliable navigation in unfamiliar scenes, agents must possess strong perception, planning, and prediction capabilities.
+For reliable navigation in unfamiliar scenes, agents should possess strong perception, planning, and prediction capabilities.
 Additionally, when agents revisit previously explored areas during long-term navigation, they may retain irrelevant and redundant historical perceptions, leading to suboptimal results.
-In this work, we introduce RoboTron-Nav, a unified framework that integrates Perception, Planning, and Prediction capabilities through Multitask Collaboration on navigation and embodied question answering (EQA) tasks, thereby enhancing navigation performance.
-Furthermore, RoboTron-Nav employs an Adaptive 3D-aware History Sampling strategy to effectively and efficiently utilize historical observations.
-By leveraging the large language models (LLM), RoboTron-Nav comprehends diverse commands and complex visual scenes, resulting in appropriate navigation actions.
-RoboTron-Nav achieves a 75% success rate in object goal navigation on the CHORES-S benchmark, setting a new state-of-the-art performance.
+In this work, we propose RoboTron-Nav, a unified framework that integrates perception, planning, and prediction capabilities through multitask collaborations on navigation and embodied question answering tasks, thereby enhancing navigation performances.
+Furthermore, RoboTron-Nav employs an adaptive 3D-aware history sampling strategy to effectively and efficiently utilize historical observations.
+By leveraging large language model, RoboTron-Nav comprehends diverse commands and complex visual scenes, resulting in appropriate navigation actions.
+RoboTron-Nav achieves an 81.1% success rate in object goal navigation on the CHORES-S benchmark, setting a new state-of-the-art performance.

 Pipeline